testingisdocumenting/znai/td-documentation-cli/documentation/synergy-with-testing/REST.md

 :include-file: examples/rest/restPost.groovy {commentsType: "inline"}

-Captured artifact is a json file that looks like this
+Captured artifact is a `JSON` file that looks like this:

 :include-file: REST/employee-get.json

 # Document REST calls

-Once artifact is captured, include it for documentation with `rest-test` plugin
+Once the artifact is captured, include it for documentation with the `rest-test` plugin.

     :include-rest-test: REST/employee-get.json

-Result looks like
+The result looks like:

 :include-rest-test: REST/employee-get.json

-or
+or:

 :include-rest-test: REST/employee-post.json